HugoZink/lekousin-s-Armor-Overhaul/README.md

 4 new armors have been introduced, each having a specialization (each one of them is in a different major skill tree).
 This meant that some skill trees needed some rework.
 ICTV has been demoted to Tier 3.

+<h5>10.
+Custom armor</h5>

+An entirely new armor in which you can customize stats.
+By The Way, you are limited in the way you cannot max every stat, you need to make choices.

+<h5>11.
+Bleeding</h5>

+When you take health damage, you have a chance to start bleeding.
+The odds and bleed rate depend on health loss, with a maximum of 50% chance to bleed and a rate of 10 HP per second for a 100+ HP loss.
+The bleeding rate decreases when your armor is up.
+The debleeding rate varies accordingly to your armor and its current armor / max armor ratio.
+That being said, Thin suit can't stop bleeding, so you may lose all your health.
+Note that you cannot go into bleedout due to bleeding, and bleeding can be stopped also by using a medic bag.

+<h5>12.
+Difficulty scaling stats</h5>

+Some statistics, like armor, vary depending on the difficulty played, to ensure lower difficulties do not become a walk in the park.

+<h5>13.
+Armor reduction on break</h5>

+When your armor breaks, its maximum protection decreases by 1% of its base maximum value, with a minimum of 50% of its base max armor.
+It also grants you a 0.2% speed bonus each time it breaks, up to 10%.

+<h5>14.
+Armor drainer</h5>

+To compensate armor reduction on break, a new perk deck has been introduced.
+When you deal a headshot, you are granted some bonus max armor.
+It has a 3.5 seconds cooldwon.
+This bonus is lost when your armor breaks.

+<h5>15.
+Mechanics explanations</h5>

+In main menu a new sub menu appeared.
+It explains how the mechanics introduced by the mod work.

 <h4>Credits to :</h4>
 - hejoro for its localization text script
 - v00d00, 90e, gir489 and 420MuNkEy for the Lua sources
+- Hafatus for its Simple Menu implementation
+- notwa for its menu hijacking